by Tammy Taylor~

-Now the original recipe called for a cup of water, but I love to add a bit of coffee whenever I’m making anything chocolate so I poured about 1/4 cup cold coffee in my measuring cup and filled the rest up to the 1-cup line with water.
-So I poured the coffee/water mixture on top of it all and mixed it all in with my fork, stirring just until incorporated.
+Although the original recipe called for a cup of water, I love to add a bit of coffee whenever I’m making anything chocolate.
+So I poured about 1/4 cup cold coffee in my measuring cup and filled the rest up to the 1-cup line with water.
+I poured the coffee/water mixture on top of it all and mixed it all in with my fork, stirring just until incorporated.

 Now that it’s all mixed up I placed the cake in an oven preheated to 325 for my glass pan set the timer for 35 minutes.
 My cake needed a little longer, about 5 minutes more – I baked for a total of 40 minutes.

 I brought the cake out of the oven and while it was cooling I decided to whip up my favorite no-cook frosting by stirring together some softened butter, vanilla, coffee, honey and powdered sugar.
 As I frosted the cake it looked delicious and smelled amazing, but c’mon – a cake with no butter, milk or eggs?
 I think the bigger question here is how does it taste?

 Ding, Ding, Ding – We Have a WINNER!

 Well, it was DELICIOUS!
 I especially loved the brownie-like texture of the cake.
 Next time I make this cake I may use a wooden spoon to poke holes in the cake and pour the frosting on the hot cake, causing the frosting to melt into the holes for a delicious poke cake version.